-Think of butane and propane as cousins in the gas family—similar but with crucial differences.
+Think of butane and propane as cousins in the gas family.
+They are similar but with crucial differences.

-Butane has a boiling point around -1°C. This means it stops turning to gas near freezing, making it unreliable for British winters or chilly early spring trips.
+Butane has a boiling point of around -1°C. This means it stops turning to gas near freezing, making it unreliable for British winters or chilly early spring trips.
 The plus?
-Butane canisters are lighter and smaller, so you’ll barely notice them in your pack—ideal for lightweight summer hiking.
+Butane canisters are lighter and smaller, so you’ll barely notice them in your pack.
+That makes it ideal for lightweight summer hiking.

-Propane has a much lower boiling point, about -42°C. Even on the frostiest Scottish morning, it’ll vaporise and run your stove.
+Propane, on the other hand, has a much lower boiling point, about -42°C. Even on the frostiest Scottish morning, it’ll vaporise and run your stove.
 The catch?
 Propane canisters need to be thicker and heavier to cope with the pressure.
-Most are those big red bottles you see on car camping sites—creaky but reliable.
+Most are those big red bottles you see on car camping sites.
+They are creaky but reliable.

 Butane vs Propane Stove: Weight and Packability